cpaika/tech-blog-v3.github.io/projects.markdown

 ---

 # Current Projects 🌱
+#### Writing for this blog
+My current stretch goal is to hit 50,000 words published on this blog in 2021.
+I'm currently at {% posts_word_count total %} words total.

 #### Learning Golang
 To stay up to date with the industry and contribute in the [Cloud Native Foundation](https://www.cncf.io/) open source ecosystem, I've started to learn the Go programming language.
 To start I picked up a (physical!) copy of the highly recommend ["The Go Programming Language"](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440)